cocos2d/cocos2d-js/docs/Upgrade-guide-from-2.x-to-3.0a2.md

 var enemy1 = new Enemy(100);
 ```

 As you can see, there isn't a single `init` function call, very convenient to use.
 All cocos2d (no extension) classes have been refactored to support this style, and JSB support it too.
-Document which discuss the `new` constructor and the inheritance will be pulished very soon.
+[This document](../../../v3.0/inheritance/en) discuss the `new` constructor and the inheritance in detail.

 ##8.
 GUI widgets